 The mineral wheel illustration is a very useful visualization of the complexity of soil-mineral relationships first promoted by Mulder in 1953.
 It is a diagram showing how the levels of soluble/interactive minerals in the soil affect their uptake and utilization by plants.
-Though complex, it is actually a simplified version of one of the many complex relationships between soil minerals.
+Though the mineral relationships it depicts are complex, it is actually a simplified version of the many complex relationships between soil minerals.

 The relationship pictured, though useful, actually understates the dynamism and complexity of the soil foodweb system.
-Yes, the uptake of minerals is affected by the presence of other interacting minerals, but the relative and total amount of minerals present in the root zone and their solubility is constantly changing.
-These are some of the additional factors that change nutrient availability and uptake in the root zone:
+The uptake of minerals is definitely affected by the presence of other interacting minerals, but also, the relative and total amount of minerals present in the root zone and their solubility is constantly changing.
+Below are just some of the factors that change nutrient availability in the root zone:

 Root zone size